 Polycythemia in the Newborn

-This disorder may result from postmaturity ( Postmaturity), diabetes in the mother, or a low oxygen level in the fetal blood.
+This disorder may result from postmaturity, diabetes in the mother, twin-to-twin transfusions, in which blood flows from one fetus to the other, or a low oxygen level in the fetus's blood.

 A high concentration of red blood cells makes the blood thick (hyperviscosity) and may slow blood flow through small blood vessels.

-The diagnosis is inferred from a test that measures the content of red blood cells in the blood.
+The diagnosis is based on a test that measures the amount of red blood cells in the blood.

-Usually no treatment is needed except to maintain normal hydration.
+Usually no treatment is needed except to give fluids.

-When the newborn has symptoms, treatment with a partial exchange transfusion may be given to reduce the red blood cell concentration.
+When the newborn has symptoms, treatment with a partial exchange transfusion may be given to reduce the concentration of red blood cells.